krakend/krakend-documentation/extending/http-client-plugins.md

 If you see these lines, you did great!
 Your plugin is working.

 To test the plugin, request the test endpoint `/test/{id}`.
-If you request a path not declared in the configuration like `/test/normal` the plugin will execute the request.
-If you request to `/test/hijack-me` then the plugin will respond itself with the content `Hello, /hijack-me`.
+If you request a path not declared in the configuration, like `/test/normal,` the plugin will execute the request.
+If you request to `/test/hijack-me,`, then the plugin will respond with the content `Hello, /hijack-me.`

 {{< terminal title="Delegate the request" >}}
 curl http://localhost:8080/test/normal